David Limberský: Club career

+Early career

-Born in Plzeň, Limberský played for hometown team Viktoria Plzeň and spent time at Italian side Modena on loan in the 2003–04 season.
-He joined Tottenham Hotspur in December 2004 on a six-month loan.
+Born in Plzeň, Limberský played for hometown team Viktoria Plzeň and spent time at Italian side Modena on loan in the 2003–04 Serie A. He joined Tottenham Hotspur in December 2004 on a six-month loan.
 Upon signing for Tottenham, Limberský was compared to Czech legend Pavel Nedvěd by Spurs coach Martin Jol.
 Despite this, Limberský did not feature in any of Tottenham's matches during his time in England.

 Limberský played in the final of the 2009–10 Czech Cup in a 2–1 victory against Jablonec.

-He played in the first Czech Supercup against Sparta Prague in 2010.
-He started at left-back and played the entire game in which Sparta triumphed 1–0.
+He played at the first Czech Supercup against Sparta Prague in 2010, played the entire game as Sparta won 1–0.

-In the third qualifying round of the 2010–11 UEFA Europa League, Limberský scored a memorable goal from outside the box in the first leg against Besiktas in the 28th minute.
-Plzen went on to lose 4–1 on aggregate after a 1–1 draw in the first leg.

 Limberský played in all of Plzeň's matches in the 2011–12 UEFA Champions League.
 In the group stages of the following season's Europa League, he was headbutted by Diego Costa, an incident which brought the Atlético Madrid forward a four-match UEFA ban.

+Having ended his professional career in June 2021, Limberský joined third-tier club Jiskra Domažlice.
+On 13 January 2024, Limberský ended his football career due to a persistent knee injury and became sporting director of Jiskra Domažlice.

 International career

-Limberský played for the Czech Republic at the 2003 FIFA World Youth Championship.
-He scored both of the Czech Republic's goals against Australia and Brazil respectively.
+Limberský played for the Czech Republic at the 2003 FIFA World Youth Championship, scoring goals against Australia and Brazil respectively.

-On 5 June 2009, at the age of 25, Limberský made his debut for the Czech Republic national football team with a 1–0 victory against Malta in a friendly.
+On 5 June 2009, at the age of 25, Limberský debuted for the Czech senior squad in a 1-0 friendly victory against Malta.
 He was chosen as part of the Czech Republic's squad for the 2011 Kirin Cup.
 However, Limberský did not feature in any of their games in the tournament.

-Euro 2012
+UEFA Euro 2012

-Limberský was called up for UEFA Euro 2012, despite not playing in any of the qualifiers for the tournament and having never previously played a competitive game for his national side.
+Despite not playing in any qualification match for major tournaments, as well as having never previously played a competitive game for his national side, Limberský was called up for UEFA Euro 2012.
 He was left out of the Czechs' first game against Russia, where his side were heavily beaten 4–1.
 Limberský was brought in for the Czech Republic's second game against Greece in his first ever competitive game for the national side, playing at left back.
 The Czech Republic won that game 2–1, with Limberský doing enough to be retained for the Czech Republic's must-win game against co-hosts Poland.
 His side defeated Poland 1–0 and ended up as group winners, meaning that they would face Portugal in the quarter finals.
 Limberský again played left back against Portugal where the Czech Republic were knocked out after a 1–0 loss.

-Euro 2016
+UEFA Euro 2016

+Limberský was included in the final 23-man squad for the UEFA EURO 2016, starting in all three of the Czech Republic's matches until its elimination from the group stage.